 I finally got around to tackling this mystery.
 So, I have started and restarted this granny square over and over the past few months.
 Then I finally got a design that worked.

-I am so excited about this and so happy to share this with you!
+I am so excited about this and so happy to share this crochet tutorial for the perfect solid granny square with you!

 If this crochet technique has existed before now, it never came up in all the Internet searches.